Swright88/intro-to-testing/phase3/04_pair_test_analysis.md

 # Exercise - Analysis (Part 1)

-These sections are pair pieces of work, where you will use the approaches and ideas from previous sections to analyse some specified functionality or applications, then work out what you would want to do during an exploratory testing session.
+These sections are pair pieces of work, where you will use the approaches and ideas from previous sections to analyse some functionality which has been specified.
+You will then work out what you would want to do during an exploratory testing session.

-In the real world, planning test activities (while developers are implementing something, for example) can be useful as you can be "ready to start running tests" as soon as a testable application is made available, but also that it can be useful to provide feedback to designers, product owners and developers on materials such as a functional specification.
+In the real world, planning test activities (while developers are implementing something, for example) can be useful as you can be "ready to start running tests" as soon as a testable application is made available, and also it can be useful to provide feedback to designers, product owners and developers as early as possible.

+Testers will use materials such as a functional specification or "wireframes" (or "mockups") in order to do the analysis and preparation.

+> Wireframes are schematics or blueprints which can help illustrate ideas such
+> as how pages on a website will be laid out or to highlight core bits of
+> functionality.
+They are usually created by user experience designers,
+> developers or business analysts, and wireframes can be a very useful material
+> for testers.

 These exercises will give you the opportunity to practice or experiment with skills such as: